Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

 ## Delete the deployment

-The most straightforward way is to delete the Azure Arc-enabled server resource via the Azure Portal, just select the cluster and delete it.
+The most straightforward way is to delete the Azure Arc-enabled server resource via the Azure portal, just select the cluster and delete it.

 ![Screenshot showing how to delete Azure Arc-enabled server resource](./11.png)